You Work Full-Time and Your Baby Is Fine (here's why, and how to make it even better)

 Andri and Baby O

-Even 30 minutes outside works developmental magic.
-No park nearby?
-Your balcony becomes a sensory classroom, your backyard a motor skills laboratory.
-Even sitting by an open window provides fresh air, natural light, and the sounds of the world that help your baby's brain map their environment.
+No park?
+A balcony works.
+Your backyard works.
+Even an open window gives fresh air, natural light, and the sounds of the world that help your baby's brain map their environment.

 Father and son playing together